tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 }
 ```

-Positioning the logic this way, you see that the object could also retrieve different states
+Laying out the logic this way, we see that an object could also be used to retrieve different states
 if needed.
-The input could be check if it exists in the `if` condition, then have a default
+The input could be used to check if it exists in the object (here the `if` condition), then have a
-message in the else.
-This is a good option to keep in mind when weighing out your options.
+default message in the `else`.
+This setup is good to keep in mind when weighing out your options.
 In
-the past this method may have been seen as wasteful, as it cost much more memory to build an object
+the past this choice may have been seen as wasteful, as it cost much more memory to build an object
 than to check against execution flow conditions.
-Currently with how code is compiled and optimized,
+With that said, due to how code is currently compiled and
-some of these factors do not have to be as much of a concern.
-That and computers will typically have
+optimized, some of these factors do not have to be as much of a concern.
+That and computers today will typically
-more memory than needed on modern systems.
+have more than enough memory needed on modern systems.

 The "Ternary Operator" is another style of condition check that has been around for
 quite some time, so you will see it often.
 Here is an example: